 The European Association of Urology (EAU) has removed TUMP from its guidelines.
 The American Urological Association (AUA) guidelines state that the patients should be informed about the associated with the TUMP higher risk of necessary retreatment compared to TURP.

 Water vapor thermal therapy (WVTT or Rezum).

 Water vapor thermal therapy (WVTT or Rezum) is a minimally invasive surgical procedure that uses steam, which is delivered transurethrally into the transition zone of the prostate.
-Depending on the size of the prostate an adequate number of injections is made into the middle and upper sites of the prostate without injuring the prostatic part of the urinary tube.
+Depending on the size of the prostate, an adequate number of injections is made into the middle and upper sites of the prostate without injuring the prostatic part of the urinary tube.
 The cells contacted with the vapor die immediately.
-The dead cells are removed by the body gradually for about three months, thus shrinking the prostate and relieving BPH.
-WVTT has been approved by the United States Food and Drug Administration in 2015.
+The body gradually removes the dead cells for about three months, thus shrinking the prostate and relieving BPH.
+WVTT was approved by the United States Food and Drug Administration in 2015.

 Advantages of the WVTT:

-- Symptom improvement after the WVTT exceeded published minimal clinically important difference by several-fold over 4 years of follow-up,
+- Symptom improvement after the WVTT exceeded published minimal clinically important difference by several-fold over four years of follow-up,

 - Low rate of surgery retreatment; 7% at four years follow-up.

 - The procedure doesn’t affect the erectile function of the patient; there were no reports of de novo ED (Fig.).

 - There are no side effects associated with bleeding; removal of the dead cells happens naturally and takes about three months.

 - Short procedure time; less than 60 minutes;